garrandall/popular-music-data/tracks/stairway-to-heaven-far-corporation.md

 But in the long run
 There's still time to change the road you're on

-Ooh and it makes me wonder
+Oh and it makes me wonder
 (And it makes me wonder)
-Ooh and it makes me wonder
+Oh and it makes me wonder
 (And it makes me wonder)

 Your head is humming and it won't go